alexhanh/Botting-Library/README.md

 GR.Gambling.Backgammon.HCI
 --------------------------
-Different models to represent human-like gameplay with time pauses.
+Different models to represent human-like gameplay with time pauses and undos.

 NeuralThinker lears from a defined set of actions, which can be recorded with Bopycat.